hapax/hapax.github.io/assets/teaching.md

 And some teachers will say: good!
 These are the students with natural talent and real potential for hiking.
-But walking is a skill that be developed, and if hiking looks like fun, it will motivate some kids to practice walking and get better at it.
+But walking is a skill that be developed, and if hiking looks like fun, it will motivate kids to practice walking and get better at it.
 And what do you know?
 The pool of talent feeding into our hiking sector just got a lot bigger.
 Everyone wins.